 It’s expensive and inefficient to manage video this way.
 Moreover, doing so would be comparable to toting around a laptop, WiFi hotspot, mp3 player, digital camera, GoPro camcorder, GPS tracker, and telephone — it no longer makes sense to carry all that equipment separately when you can get all those tools and more in a single smartphone.

-For video, there is now a single technology that solves the biggest challenges businesses face when it comes to using video to enhance employee training: a video content management system, or video CMS.
+For video, there is now a single technology that solves the biggest challenges businesses face when it comes to using video to enhance training remote employees: a video content management system, or video CMS.

 What exactly is a video CMS?